 Elliot Rodger resembled Seung Hui Cho and Adam Lanza in that he had lifelong social deficits, though not as severe as these two shooters.
-Whereas they were both psychotic shooters, Rodger exhibited both psychotic and psychopathic traits.79
+Whereas they were both psychotic shooters, Rodger exhibited both psychotic and psychopathic traits.80

-In November 2012 (eighteen months before his attack) he was prescribed lorazepam (Ativan) and escitalopram (Lexapro),80 which are generally prescribed for anxiety and depression, respectively.
-A few years prior to this, he reportedly took Xanax and Prozac (again, for anxiety and depression, respectively).81 At that time, he didn't like the side effects (drowsiness, headaches), so he decided to deal with his shyness through positive thinking.
+In November 2012 (eighteen months before his attack) he was prescribed lorazepam (Ativan) and escitalopram (Lexapro),81 which are generally prescribed for anxiety and depression, respectively.
+A few years prior to this, he reportedly took Xanax and Prozac (again, for anxiety and depression, respectively).82 At that time, he didn't like the side effects (drowsiness, headaches), so he decided to deal with his shyness through positive thinking.

 In his autobiography, when he laid out his plan of attack (the outline of which he followed in his rampage), he recorded that he would kill himself rather than end up in prison.
-He wrote, "To end my life, I will quickly swallow all of the Xanax and Vicodin pills I have left";82 he also planned to drink liquor and then shoot himself, making sure that he died by overdosing on drugs and alcohol as well as by gunshot.
-His autopsy found evidence alprazolam (Xanax) and benzodiazepines (a class of anti-anxiety medication that includes Xanax).83 Whether or not Rodger had been taking his medication regularly, or if he used it to calm his nerves for the attack, or if he took it as part of his suicide, remains unknown.
+He wrote, "To end my life, I will quickly swallow all of the Xanax and Vicodin pills I have left";83 he also planned to drink liquor and then shoot himself, making sure that he died.
+His autopsy found evidence alprazolam (Xanax) and benzodiazepines (a class of anti-anxiety medication that includes Xanax).84 Whether or not Rodger had been taking his medication regularly, or if he used it to calm his nerves for the attack, or if he took it as part of his suicide, remains unknown.